- Start Learning Linux

 Summary

 In this article, we explored a variety of commonly used Linux commands that are essential for intermediate and professional developers.
-We covered how to navigate the file system with commands like cd
+We covered how to navigate the file system with commands like cd, ls, and pwd, manipulated files using cp, mv, and rm, and viewed and edited files with cat, nano, and vim.
+Additionally, we discussed system information commands such as top, htop, and df, along with networking commands like ping, ifconfig, and curl.

 By mastering these commands, you can significantly enhance your efficiency and productivity in a Linux environment, allowing you to focus on the creative aspects of development rather than being bogged down by routine tasks.